LabNeuroCogDevel/CircleSacTasks/readme.md

 # Feedback

+The white ITI cross is colored briefly to give feedback.

 | color | meaning   |
 | ----  | --------  |
 | green | correct   |
 | blue  | incorrect |
 | red   |no response|

+ * In *MEG* feedback, is display for only one screen flip.
+ * In the *fMRI* presentation, the feedback cross is shown for the remander of the RT window.

 # Trials